Knoblauchpilze/cellify/README.md

 ## General scheduling

+The application is built around the [Pixel Game Engine](https://github.com/OneLoneCoder/olcPixelGameEngine).
+This engine schedules all the processing in one loop and calls the update function at each frame.

+### World

+We used this scheduling to perform the update of the world.
+We manage an internal timestamp which provides the time elasped since the beginning of the simulation.
+We can very easily change the speed of the simulation with this approach.
+It could technically also be used to rollback to an anterior state (even if not implemented yet).

+During each update, the process it to cycle through the elements registered in the world and collect their influences.
+Each element is executed one after the other and is guaranteed to be called once per frame.

+After the update of the elements, we process the influences.
+This includes:
+* spawning new agents.
+* deleting ones marked for self-destruction.
+* perform update of elements based on influences.

+### UI

+The game can also be in a paused or active state.
+None of the menus will be active when the game is paused.
+The update of the world based on the user update happens before the execution of the frame.

 ## Obstacle

 Prevents anything from going through it.
 This can be used to direct the motion of agents for example.